RubyRondina/CapstoneProject/README.md

 ## Challenges

 My intent was to study the full year's worth of data.
 The process of pulling queries using SQL directly on BigQuery in order to examine the full year's performance was quite painless and pretty straightforward.
-However, since the project requirement called for exploratory data analysis using Python, I had to limit the study to only two month's worth of data.
+However, in order to do modelling in Python, I had to limit the study to only two month's worth of data.
 This is due to the fact that Python is not as well optimized as SQL to process big data.
 It took my machine almost one hour to import the full year's worth of data into Python.
-We had less than a week to complete this project, so in order to save time and computer processing power, I only dealt with data from December 1, 2016 to January 31, 2017.
+So in order to save time and computer processing power, I only dealt with data from December 1, 2016 to January 31, 2017.

 Another issue was that Google made some fields in this dataset obfuscated or removed for privacy reasons.
 This is specifically data on marketing related details such as ads, promotions, campaigns, keyword searches and certain traffic sources.
 I also discovered that the field for "social engagement type" was filled with "not socially engaged" users only.